 Prices may be affected by grafts needed, sessions required and consultations fees, among others.

-Others may charge a hefty consultation fee, which may be avoided by doing research ahead of time.
+Others may charge a hefty initial consultation fee, which may be avoided by doing research ahead of time.

 You may also incur extra costs from a possible dermatologist visit (to determine the cause of patchiness) or recovery materials.